CHAPTER 7 BANKRUPTCY LAWYER BUCKS COUNTY

 THE CHAPTER 7 PROCESS

-Once the bankruptcy petition is filed, all creditors will receive notice of the Chapter 7 and will be required to stop all collections.
-A Trustee will be appointed to your case who represents the interest of the creditors.
+After going bankrupt, the court will tell your creditors involved in the Chapter 7 to stop collecting money.
+A Trustee, who represents the interest of the creditors, will be appointed to your case.
 The Trustee will schedule a meeting called the 341 Meeting of Creditors.
-You will be required to participate in the meeting with your lawyer.
+You must participate in the meeting with your lawyer.

 Michael Schwartz is a bankruptcy lawyer with his main office located in Bucks County PA.
 Contact Michael Schwartz, Esquire, Chapter 7 Bankruptcy Lawyer, to schedule a free consultation to discuss your options in bankruptcy.
 He has three convenient office locations in Bucks County and Delaware County, PA in Southampton, Perkasie and Havertown.
-Make Michael Schwartz your bankruptcy lawyer near me.
+Make Michael Schwartz your bankruptcy lawyer of choice!